vickneee/vickneee/README.md

 ### Hi there 👋

+I am Web Development Student.

-- 🌱 I’m currently learning JavaScript and Web Design.
+- 🌱 I’m currently learning JavaScript, Node.js, React.js and Web Design.

 <!--
 **vickneee/vickneee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.